ℹ️

 What an ABLE account is

 An ABLE account is a tax-advantaged savings/investment account for people with disabilities.
-Money in it doesn't count against SSI's $2,000 limit (up to a $100,000 balance) or against Medicaid — so people on SSI can actually save.
+Money in it doesn't count against SSI's $2,000 limit (up to a $100,000 balance) or against Medicaid — so people on SSI can save.
 Growth and withdrawals for qualified disability expenses are tax-free.

 2026 contribution limits